Business continuity is at risk in 2022 as contractors become increasingly unwilling to take inside IR35 roles.

 This suggests that organisations that have imposed blanket bans on PSC contractors will soon find themselves scrambling for talent.

-David Hazeldine, who leads the interim recruitment side of Procurement Heads, said, “We’ve seen exactly the same response, which has increased over the last three to six months.
+David Hazeldine, who leads the interim procurement and supply chain recruitment side of Procurement Heads, said, “We’ve seen exactly the same response, which has increased over the last three to six months.

 “We have partnered with a number of clients who are finding it increasingly difficult to attract the right calibre of talent for either project-based roles or strategic projects because most experienced interims have built their careers undertaking roles of this nature prior to the implementation of the IR35 legislation.”